-Apart from a small number of mostly coastal manned stations, the only source of continuous, direct measurements of near-surface weather on the West Antarctic ice sheet and Ross Ice Shelf is the network of automatic weather stations (AWS) begun in 1980.
+Apart from a small number of mostly coastal manned stations, the only source of continuous, direct measurements of near-surface weather on the West Antarctic ice sheet and Ross Ice Shelf is the network of automatic weather stations (AWS) managed by the University of Wisconsin-Madison and begun in 1980.
 Unfortunately, the AWS are widely and non-uniformly distributed, record only a few basic measurements, and are subject to instrument failures that may go for months without repair due to limited opportunities for service.
 The records are also relatively short with many stations in place only since the late 1980's/early 1990's.
 This makes it difficult to use these highly valuable records for comprehensive climatological studies.
 Recent work with ANN-based methods has shown a way around some of these problems.